Postpartum thyroiditis: Treatment

 For most women, the hyperthyroid phase presents with very mild symptoms or is asymptomatic; intervention is usually not required.
 If symptomatic cases require treatment, a short course of beta-blockers would be effective.

 Assessing treatment for the hypothyroid is more complex.
 Women with symptoms or a very high TSH level, or both, are usually prescribed a course of levothyroxine.
 Asymptomatic women with slightly elevated TSH levels who are planning subsequent pregnancies, should consider a course of treatment until completion of the family to avoid possible developmental complications in future children.
 Otherwise, treatment could be discontinued after one year postpartum.

-Prevalence
+Epidemiology

+According to the National Institute of Health, postpartum thyroiditis affects about 8% of pregnancies.
+There are, however, different rates reported globally.
+This is likely due to the differing amounts of average postpartum follow times around the world, and due to humans' own innate differences.
+For example, in Bangkok, Thailand the rate is 1.1%, but in Brazil it is 13.3%.

 Women with type I diabetes mellitus have a threefold increase in the prevalence of postpartum thyroiditis than non-diabetic women in the same region.

-According to Johns Hopkins, 3 in 100 women develop postpartum thyroiditis.
-Some risk factors include antithyroid antibodies, type 1 diabetes, history of thyroid problems, and family history of thyroid problems.
-According to the National Institute of Health, postpartum thyroiditis is especially common in Pakistan because it is an iodine-deficient country.